1950s - DAN AIR REMEMBERED

 1959

 The contract to operate from London Heathrow to Glasgow via Manchester was important to Dan-Air.
-Although it was a cargo only flight it did show the Air Transport Licencing Board that Dan-Air was a capable airline.
+Although it was a cargo only flight it, but it did show the Air Transport Licencing Board that Dan-Air was a capable airline.
 UK Authorities were not alone in making life difficult for independent airlines.
 Blackbushe Airport was proving not to be adequate for a growing airline.
 In no small part because the runway passed a major road.
 A new home was sourced.
 The UK Government insisted that all none BOAC or BEA flights would have to operated from Gatwick when it opened to the public.

 DISCUSS THIS SUBJECT